New Discovery Could Help Break Weight Loss Plateaus

 You swore you’d steer clear of Tiffany’s double-fudge brownies at the office party, yet here you are, savoring your fifth one.
 Or perhaps you find yourself staring at an empty container of

-Low-Carb vs. Low-Fat: Which Diet Is Healthier?
+Low-Carb vs. Low-Fat: Which Diet is Best?

-Low-Carb vs. Low-Fat: Which Diet Is Healthier?
+Low-Carb vs. Low-Fat: Which Diet is Best?

 Study Links Ultra-Processed Foods to Fat Buildup in Muscles and Potential Osteoarthritis Risk